MarcoIeni/release-plz/website/docs/github/trigger.md

-# Triggering further workflow runs
+# Triggering further workflows

-GitHub Actions using the default [`GITHUB_TOKEN`](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) cannot trigger other workflows.
+GitHub Actions using the default [`GITHUB_TOKEN`](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) cannot trigger other workflow runs.
 For example:

 - `on: pull_request` or `on: push` workflows acting as checks on pull